Edgecortix-Inc/pytorch_quantization/tvm_qnn_evaluation/README.md

+# Quantized model accuracy benchmark: PyTorch vs TVM + QNN

+This directory contains an evaluation script for [the PR](https://github.com/apache/incubator-tvm/pull/4977).

+Using the Imagenet validation dataset, it compares the accuracy of pretrained, quantized PyTorch models available in [torchvision](https://github.com/pytorch/vision/tree/master/torchvision/models/quantization) and the same model converted to TVM using TVM's PyTorch fronted.
+The PR above enables translating quantized models, in particular.

+In addition to models in torchvision, we also evaluate a quantized Mobilenet v3 model that we implemented.
+However, due to a missing functionality in PyTorch 1.4, converting this model to TVM requires PyTorch nightly build (1.5 or higher).
+The script detects the PyTorch version and only include a mobilenet v3 test if the version requirement is met.

 ## TVM installation

 Follow [the doc](https://docs.tvm.ai/install/from_source.html) to install TVM from source.
 LLVM is required.

 The script depends on the latest feature in TVM, namely the PyTorch frontend including quantized model support.
 Please make sure you can run [the PyTorch frontend test case](https://github.com/apache/incubator-tvm/blob/master/tests/python/frontend/pytorch/test_forward.py) before preceding further.

 ## Evaluation on Imagenet 1k data (data automatically downloaded)